In this blog, we will describe the studies showing how the different ingredients used in our dietary supplement could help improve your fertility.

 Hyperhomocysteinemia is observed in approximately 5% of the general population and is associated with increased risk for many inflammatory disorders including auto immune disorders (Rheumatoid Arthritis, Diabetes, Multiple Sclerosis, Systemic Lupus erythematosus, Grave disease), birth defects and adverse pregnancy outcomes (pre-eclampsia, placental abruption, spontaneous abortion, low birth weight), vascular and neurodegenerative diseases.

 Adapted from Jason W. Locasale.
 Nature Reviews Cancer 13, 572–583 (2013).

-The folate cycle and the methionine cycle are two metabolic pathways existing independently.
+Figure 1: The folate cycle and the methionine cycle are two metabolic pathways existing independently.
 In the folate cycle, folic acid is imported into cells and reduced to tetrahydrofolate (THF).
 THF is converted to 5, 10-methylene-THF (me-THF).
 Me-THF is then reduced to 5 methyltetrahydrofolate (mTHF) by methylenetetrahydrofolate reductase (MTHFR).
 5-mTHF is demethylated to complete the folate cycle by donating a carbon into the methionine cycle through the methylation of homocysteine (hCYS) by methionine synthase and its cofactor vitamin B12 (B12).

 2- How can MTHFR activity, folate and homocysteine levels affect my fertility?